isomerpages/nlb-mobile-guide/get-started-with/0-myLibrary.md

 		 <p>
 			 Yes, you can check <a href="https://account.nlb.gov.sg">online</a> if you have a SingPass login ID and password.
 		 </p>
-<p>Once you have signed in, the online service will inform you if you are a member.
+<p>The online service will inform you if you are a member.
 If not, it will prompt you to sign up for library membership.</p>

 </div></div>